52North/javaps-geotools-backend/README.md

 * The EPSG Code of the reference stystem of your source coordinates being referenced with ```id="source_epsg"```:

-In this example, we choose the epsg code 4326, because the referenced tasmania_roads dataset is specified in that coordinate reference system.
+In this example, we choose the epsg code 4326, because the referenced tasmania_roads dataset is specified by that coordinate reference system.
 ```xml
 <wps:Input id="source_epsg">
     <wps:Data mimeType="text/plain">EPSG:4326</wps:Data>